-We reviewed the available information pertaining to the biological needs of the four DPSs of the foothill yellow-legged frog and habitat characteristics where the four DPSs are located.
+(i) Data sufficient to perform required analyses are lacking, or information pertaining to the biological needs of the four DPSs of the foothill yellow-legged frog and habitat characteristics where the four DPSs are located.
 A careful assessment of the economic impacts that may occur due to a critical habitat designation is still ongoing, and we are in the process of working with the State and other partners in acquiring the complex information needed to perform that assessment.
 Therefore, due to the current lack of data sufficient to perform required analyses, we conclude that the designation of critical habitat for the four DPSs of the foothill yellow-legged frog is not determinable at this time.
 The Act allows the Service an additional year to publish a critical habitat designation that is not determinable at the time of listing (16 U.S.C.
 1533(b)(6)(C)(ii)).